top of page

 Sadness enveloped the family once more that year when my grandmother's sister Audrey died in childbirth with her second child just two months after Antonia's death.
 Courage, faith and the support of family saw them through the awful tragedy.

-In her golden years, Grandma Gomez lived in Wrightson Road, Port of Spain.
+In her golden years, Grandma Christina Gomez lived in Wrightson Road, Port of Spain.
 Her youngest daughter Ivy never married, neither did her son Vincent.
 Vin and his sister Ivy, though they were both deaf, owned and operated The Rite Photo Studio, also in Wrightson Road.
 Ivy lived with their mother and together they raised Audrey's son Wilfred.
 Grandma Christina Gomez lived to be eighty-three and knew several of her grandchildren.
 Hers was a loving, motherly life of resilience.

-4 generations.jpg
+4 generations.png

 FOUR GENERATIONS -circa 1911

-l/r Antonia (Alexander) Pereira, Jessie (Sheppard) Brash,
+Jessie (Sheppard) Brash, her great-grandaughter

-Christina (Pereira) Gomez, Elsie (Gomez) Sheppard
+Christina (Pereira) Gomez, her daughter,

 The two widows are wearing dresses of traditional black, Christina having recently lost her husband